Postgraduate Course: Design for Interactive Media (Online Learning) (ARCH11268)

 Digital design often requires a multi-perspective approach to developing media and interfaces for a range of interactive experiences.
 This course introduces techniques and concepts used for designing and delivering engaging multimodal and interactive content for a range of digital formats including touch-based devices and VR/AR applications.
 The course will provide you with opportunities to gain experience of integrating technologies and material.
 Themes include animation, interface design, visualisation and user experience in the context of current and emerging platforms across 2D and 3D formats.
 The course promotes autonomy and connectivity in digital design practice.

-You will learn how to creatively design, combine, manipulate, render and present digital media in interactive formats and to implement interaction though efficient use of timelines and scripted processes.
+You will explore ways in which digital media can be creatively designed, combines, manipulated, rendered and presented in interactive formats.
 You will be expected to make extensive use of the digital media you design in creative applications that respond to a practical project brief.
 Project work is supported by critical enquiry and reflection that explores the applicability of digital technologies in a professional design context embedded in commercial and creative practice.
 The course fits within a context of smart spaces and pervasive media and encourages ethical / responsible design in terms of data and digital materials.

 The project brief will challenge you to apply diverse imaginative and conceptual ideas introduced in lecture and tutorial sessions, while offering scope for individual focus, exploration, and experimentation.
 You will advance through a series of lectures, demonstrations, practical project work, exercises and critique.
 Project work will lead you towards insight into collaborative processes with other practitioners.
 Whilst the collaborative process itself will not be directly assessed and given credit, you will work together with others to produce and evaluate digital media.
 You will keep a record of your design methods and submit a critical and reflective account of your practice along with your design work.